 In addition to the residents hosting friends and family, the guest suites would host people visiting for meditation retreats and arts & crafts workshops, or residents of affiliated communities with which there are reciprocal visiting privileges.

-There isn’t a separate meditation hall since the folks living in this cohousing will likely be fairly quiet and mellow and guests can just meditate wherever, such as the roof garden, courtyard, gardens, shared living rooms that are not otherwise in use, etc.
+There isn’t a separate meditation hall since the folks living in this temple are likely to be fairly quiet and mellow and guests can just meditate wherever, such as the roof garden, courtyard, gardens, shared living rooms that are not otherwise in use, etc.

 The art and craft studio is very large and assumes everyone wants a fair amount of studio space, space for roller presses, 3-D printers, beer making equipment, etc. A separate woodworking and gardening workshop is included.
 These spaces would also accommodate the guests and teachers visiting to present workshops.

-The next diagram focuses on the individual condos.
+The diagram below focuses on the individual condos.

 This design assumes each person would have their own mini-condo.
 Access from the bedroom to the walk-in closet and bathroom is via pocket doors.
 The bedroom, closet, and bathroom would be accessible by conventional doors from the living room area.
 The bathroom would have the tub, sink, and toilet in a row.
 The kitchen area would not be separate room, but might include an island counter.